 A LOVE STORY

-The O’Neill Studio Lab is a free workshop in which challenges associated with acting O’Neill are developed and then incorporated into our Studio’s Independent Artist Track.
+The O’Neill Studio Free Lab is a free-of-charge workshop in which solutions to challenges associated with acting O’Neill's plays are developed and then incorporated into our Studio’s Independent Artist Track.
 The Track focuses on sharpening the individual actor’s instincts for self-care through a practice we call Permission Work, a toolkit that includes mindfulness, movement and music.

-O’Neill called Long Day’s Journey a play “written in tears and blood.”
-Actors love to open old wounds to get the juices flowing for his plays, but they can easily leave the actor drowning in their own tears and blood.
+He called his autobiographical masterpiece a play “written in tears and blood.”
+Actors love to open old wounds to get the juices flowing for his plays, but his anguished works can easily leave the actor drowning in their own tears and blood.

-We begin open and fearless, but any ego-crushing event, be it from a maxed-out parent, a toxic sibling or a bone-headed classmate, can ambush us years later when it comes time to face the public.
+As children we begin open and fearless, but any ego-crushing event, be it from a maxed-out parent, a toxic sibling or a bone-headed classmate, can become embedded and ambush us years later when it comes time to act.

-The pounce of old trauma is experienced as “a collapse between the past and the present” that makes us feel as if the original edition of the pain is happening again.
+The pounce of old pain is experienced as if the original edition of it is happening all over again.
+And without notice.

-The result is “disorganizing,” as if you are suddenly a kid again who is walking into scary, dark room with the furniture constantly rearranging itself.
+The result can be “disorganizing,” as if you are suddenly a kid who is walking into a scary, dark room with the furniture constantly rearranging itself.

-The triggered response is, well, the body remembering the initial blow that first scrambled the nervous system and crossed its wires.
+The triggered response is the body remembering the initial blow that first scrambled the nervous system and crossed its wires.

-I have been doing this work for many years, but still recall the “lightbulb” moment” that began my exploration of the problem of the actor and anxiety.
+I have been doing this work with actors for many years, but still recall the “lightbulb” moment” that began my exploration of the problem of the actor and anxiety.

 Nina, who had been traumatized by the harshness of an acting class she took in college, was awkward in everything she did in our class.
 No direction or adjustment helped.
-Her blocks were so entrenched she was ready to give up acting entirely, so I had to find an approach geared toward relaxing her reflex for resistance.
+Her blocks were so entrenched that she was ready to give up acting entirely, so I had to find an approach geared toward relaxing her reflex for resistance.

 I asked her to slow down and take a conscious, visible breath before each sentence of her monologue.
 It was then that I noticed that she held her breath just before she spoke.